 - Another 2016 study showed that drugs that interact with the endocannabinoid system (ECS) help to reduce PTSD symptoms following a memory extinction period. ⁸

 If cannabis remains illegal where you live, you can also opt for cannabidiol (CBD), another chemical compound found in the cannabis plant that’s legal across the United States.
-In one 2018 study, it was discovered that CBD may make it difficult for the brain to develop PTSD if taken immediately following a traumatic event. ⁹
+In one 2018 study, it was discovered that CBD may make it difficult for the brain to develop PTSD if taken immediately after a traumatic event. ⁹

 4.)
 Kava Root